Helping millions of people navigate the world of technology.

 1. How long should you wait to charge your iPhone if it gets wet?

-Apple recommends that you wait at least 5 hours after drying your iPhone before charging it if it has gotten wet.
+Apple recommends waiting at least 5 hours after drying your iPhone before charging it if it has gotten wet.

 2. Why does the iPhone stop charging after being exposed to water?